Last Updated on December 4, 2019 by Chef Mireille

 I am always staying with family when I visit.
 They are spread throughout the entire country, allowing me to visit different areas and never have to pay for hotel.
 Aren’t I lucky!!!

-Kerstkransjes – Dutch Christmas Cookies are traditionally cut into a wreath shape and then they are hung with ribbons on Christmas trees.
+Kerstkransjes are traditionally cut into the shape of Christmas wreaths and then they are hung with ribbons on Christmas trees.
 Of course, we only hang the cookies on Christmas Day itself and people will eat the cookies right off the tree.
 You don’t want to put the cookies on the tree in advance for the cookies to become stale.

 Not only are these delicious cookies, but also edible ornaments!